Broken & Beautiful (song)

-"Broken & Beautiful" is a song by American singer Kelly Clarkson for the soundtrack to the 2019 animation film UglyDolls.
+"Broken & Beautiful" is a song by American singer Kelly Clarkson from the soundtrack to the 2019 animated film UglyDolls.
 It was produced by American DJ Marshmello with British producer Steve Mac, both of whom had co-written the song with American singer Pink and Irish musician Johnny McDaid.
 The song was released by Atlantic Records as the soundtrack's lead single on March 27, 2019.

 Description

 "Broken & Beautiful" is an uplifting electropop anthem written by Pink, Johnny McDaid, Marshmello, and Steve Mac, and produced by the latter two.
 It was released by Atlantic Records as the lead single to the soundtrack to the 2019 animated musical comedy film UglyDolls, to which Clarkson plays a lead role.
 In the song, the singer is searching for someone to love her as she is.
 Beginning with a four-chord synth pulse, the track utilizes a quiet-loud dynamic, with Clarkson belting in a high register on the chorus.